Sploups21/CTF/Midnight Flag CTF/NETWORK/Le jeton de Catwoman - Write up.md

 ![1](https://user-images.githubusercontent.com/66923124/164989892-60c450e1-4319-4106-a89a-baad086606df.png)

 This is a small Kerberos exchange.
-So to find the password of catwoman, we will need to steel it's token and crack it 😺
+So to find the password of catwoman, we will need to steel it's TGS and crack it 😺

 To list quickly the credentials inside the packet, I use NetworkMiner :